abaxi/optml_mobicom19/README.md

-# optml_mobicom19
-Code for OptML channel prediction framework
+# Placeholder for code for OptML channel prediction framework

--- Code to build an NNDE based on application specific parameters
+### Code to build an NNDE based on application specific parameters

--- Code for solving optimization for estimating channel parameters
+### Code for solving optimization for estimating channel parameters